Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/02-annotation-&-visulaization.md

     abline(h=-log10(0.05), lty = 2, col = "black") # nominal P-value
 ```

-Here we can clearly see that there are quite a few genes above our
-significance threshold in both the up and downregulation directions (+ve
-and -ve fold changes), that also have absolute log2 fold change values
-of at least 2 or more.
-Of particular interest, there seem to be a few
-genes with very large fold change values & -log10 P-values, making them
-especially interesting as their effect size is large AND our confidence
-in this fold change is good.
+Here we can clearly see that there are quite a few genes above our significance threshold in both the up and downregulation directions (negative and positive fold changes), that also have absolute log2 fold change values of at least 2 or more.
+Of particular interest, there seem to be a few genes with very large fold change values & -log10 P-values, making them especially interesting as their effect size is large AND our confidence in this fold change is good.

-It is a little hard to make specific inferences from this plot at the
-individual gene level, so some labels for interesting data points ( and
-some colors) would definitely improve this volcano plot, and make it
-more informative.
-We will use the **ggpolot2** R package to do this, and
-we will color each point based on a combination of fold change and
-P-value, as these determine which genes are of most interest to us.
+It is a little hard to make specific inferences from this plot at the individual gene level, so some labels for interesting data points ( and some colors) would definitely improve this volcano plot, and make it more informative.
+We will use the **ggpolot2** R package to do this, and we will color each point based on a combination of fold change and P-value, as these determine which genes are of most interest to us.

 ```r
     # save a dataframe from the results() output